 Software upgrades are available for all products as free software downloads from the Tektronix Web site.
-The WVR5200 Waveform Rasterizer User Manual includes instructions for updating product software.
+The user manual includes instructions for updating product software.
 If you would like to purchase additional features and capabilities for your instrument, contact Tektronix for more information on purchasable options.
-For a complete list of options, refer to the WVR5200 Waveform Rasterizer User Manual.
+For a complete list of options, refer to the user manual.
+(See Table i.)